berettavexee/events-scrapper/README.md

 Facebook Graph API no longer supports events, so this script uses selenium.
 The use of selenium and web scarpping in general is contrary to Facebook's terms of use.
 If you remain reasonable about the number of pages, the frequency of use, don't use selenium in headless mode, tor or otherproxy, it shouldn't be a okay.

 For the kinkiest among you, the script supports authentication to access pages reserved for adults.
+Multiple factor authentification is supported (if you are not in headless mode).
-If you use the authentication function and play dumb, you risk having your account slowed down, number of captcha increase or even banned.
+**If you use the authentication function and play dumb, you risk having your account slowed down, number of captcha increase or even banned**.
 You've been warned, there's no need to come crying to me afterwards.

 I use this script twice a day for about 40 pages and I haven't had any problems for the moment.

 ## Use

 Scrap on specific event page:
 `python3 events-scarper.py -e https://www.facebook.com/somepage/events/ `

 Scrap all the page listed inside a file:
 `python3 events-scarper.py -f event_velo.txt `

 Scrap all the page listed inside a file and login with the credential inside credential.txt:
 `python3 events-scarper.py -f event_velo.txt -c`